 Extraordinary Cure of Loss of Health, Disordered stomach.
 Indigestion and determination of Blood to the Head.

 Copy of a Letter from Mr. John Lloyd, of Erw-wen, near Harlech, Merionethshire.

-To Professor HOLLOWAY,

-SIR,-I avail myself of the first opportunity of informing you, that for a very long period I was afflicted with a dangerous giddiness and frequent swimmings in the head, attended by loss of appetite, disordered sto-mach, and generally impaired health.
+To Professor Holloway, Sir,-I avail myself of the first opportunity of informing you, that for a very long period I was afflicted with a dangerous giddiness and frequent swimmings in the head, attended by loss of appetite, disordered sto-mach, and generally impaired health.
 Every means had failed to give me any permanent relief, and at length it became so alarming that I was really afraid of going about without an attendant.
 In this melancholy condition I waited personally upon Mr. Hughes, Che. mist, Harlech, for the purpose of consulting him as to what I had better do; he kindly recommended your Pills, I tried them without delay, and after taking them for a short time I am happy to bear testimony to their efficacy.
 I am now restored to perfect health, and enabled to resume my usual duties.
 You are at liberty to publish this letter in any way you may think proper.
-I am, Sir, your obedient Servant,

-JOHN LLOYD.
-(Signed) June 6th, 1852.
+I am, Sir, your obedient Servant, (Signed) JOHN LLOYD.
+June 6th, 1852

 MIRACULOUS CURE OF DROPSY.
-Extract of a Letter from Edward Rowley, Esq., of India Walk, Tobago, dated April 8th, 1852
+Extract of a Letter from Edward Rowley, Esq., of India Walk, Tobago, dated April 8th, 1852.

-To Professor HOLLOWAY,

-DEAR SIR,-I deem it a duty I owe to you and the public at large to inform you of a most miraculous recovery from that dreadful disease, DROPSY, and which, under God, was affected by your invaluable Pills. was tapped five times within eight months, and skilfully Of all descriptions, suitable for the present and coming treated by two medical practitioners, but could not get | Seasons, all of which were got up under his own supercured, until I had recourse to your remedy, and not- intendence, and will be sold at prices to defy compewithstanding all I had undergone, this miraculous medi- tition. cine cured me in the course of six weeks.
+To Professor HOLLOWAY, DEAR SIR,-I deem it a duty I owe to you and the public at large to inform you of a most miraculous recovery from that dreadful disease, DROPSY, and which, under God, was affected by your invaluable Pills. withstanding all I had undergone, this miraculous medi- | tition. cine cured me in the course of six weeks.

 EDWARD ROWLEY.
-(Signed) INFALLIBLE CURE OF A STOMACH COMPLAINT, WITH INDIGESTION AND VIOLENT HEAD ced ROBES, Coburgs, Delains, Ginghams, Cotton PRINTS, Handkerchiets, Gloves, Ribbons, Laces, Parasols, &c., &c.
+(Signed) INFALLIBLE CURE OF A STOMACH COMPLAINT, WITH INDIGESTION AND VIOLENT HEAD-